Bookmark this page to keep informed of the latest news, as well as upcoming meetings and conferences.

-The UK Government has rightly made clear that it wants the UK Public to be able to deposit their cash at any ATM that has a deposit facility.
 In these days when the number of bank branches is fast declining, it is unrealistic - and very inconvenient - to expect those wishing to deposit cash to search out one of their own bank's ATMs to do so.

 Smart ATMs will provide many transactions and one of the most important is cash recycling.
 This is a progression from simply accepting cash deposits.
-A cash recycling ATM processes deposited notes, removing those that are damaged or dubious and makes available for withdrawal those notes which are fit for recycling to the public.
+A cash recycling ATM processes deposited notes, removing those that are damaged or dubious and makes available for withdrawal those notes that are fit for recycling to the public.

 Cash recycling is convenient for ATM users and is also ultimately a cost-reduction measure.
 It cuts down the number of cash deliveries needed to ATMs and ensures that communities have some access to cash, even where for any reason a cash delivery fails to happen.